MLton/mltonlib/com/ssh/extended-basis/unstable/readme.txt

    easier to use.

    On the other hand, it probably doesn't make sense to put everything into this library.
-As a rule of thumb, things that naturally belong (fuzzy, yes) to specific basis library modules and what those things depend on should go into this library.
-Everything else, even if looks like stuff that could be in a basis library, but there is no module in *the* basis library for it, should go into other libraries.
+As a rule of thumb, things that naturally belong to specific basis library modules and what those things depend on should go into this library.
+On the other hand, when there are several ways to implement something with significantly different trade-offs, it should most likely go into another library.

 Contributions